Back to Home

 • Set a custom welcome message for the table

-The organizer of a CAPTAIN_PAYG table who recruits guests.
+The organizer of a Captain's Table who recruits guests.
 Captains can:

 • Invite guests to join their table (guests pay for their own seats)